 When working out a writing schedule, jot down all that you do in an ordinary week.
 Make an unbiased assessment of how your time is being spent or ask someone close to you to do it for you.
 Everyone has the same amount of time every day however there are people who make better use of the time they have.
 Do you notice any time that is not being used well and could the time be spent writing instead?

 You could stop watching tv during evenings or spend less time on devices.
 You could stay in to write on a Saturday night, every other week.
 Or spend less time at the shops, or doing chores.
 It’s ok to have a messy house once in a while – you may even get used to it!
-You could get up an hour earlier in the mornings to write, or catch the bus rather than drive to work and write as you travel.
+You could get up a couple of hours earlier in the mornings to write (5 am), or catch the bus rather than drive to work and write as you travel.

 Tip 2: Choose a spot to write that inspires you